katayoonk/Electric-Vehicles-on-Twitter/README.md

 ### Submission

-**Materials must be submitted on Friday, June 3.**
+**Materials must be submitted on Friday, September 30th by 10am.**

 Your technical report will be hosted on Github Enterprise.
 Make sure it includes:

 - A README.md (that isn't this file)
 - Jupyter notebook(s) with your analysis (renamed to describe your project)
 - Data files
-- Presentation slides
+- Presentation slides (as a PDF)
 - Any other necessary files (images, etc.)

-**Please fork the project, download or clone to your local machine, and submit a link in the [Google Classroom](https://classroom.google.com/u/1/c/MzYyMzc5NTA5OTgy) assignment.**
+**Please fork the project, download or clone to your local machine, and submit a link in the Google Classroom assignment.**

 ---

 ### Presentation Structure

-**You must be ready to present your findings by the start of class on June 3.**
+**You must be ready to present your findings by the start of class on September 30.**

-- **Must be within time limit - not more than 5 minutes.**
+- **Aim for your presentation to be between 5 - 7 minutes.**
 - Use Google Slides or some other visual aid (Keynote, Powerpoint, etc).
 - Consider the audience.
 Assume you are presenting to a non-technical audience (executives with the College Board, school administrators, admissions counselors, State officials, etc.).
-- Start with the **data science problem**.
+- Start with your **problem statement**.
 - Use visuals that are appropriately scaled and interpretable.
 - Talk about your procedure/methodology (high level, **CODE IS ALWAYS INAPPROPRIATE FOR A NON-TECHNICAL AUDIENCE**).
 - Talk about your primary findings.